HorizenOfficial/tokenization-app/README.md

 **Tokenization custom logic**

 A user of the Tokenization-app application can:
-* Create tokens by specifying the token type.
+* Create tokens by specifying the token type and the number of tokens to create.
+The app is designed to allow only some predefined users to forge the tokens, and to enforce a maximum amount of tokens to be forged for each token type.
+The parameters for these rules are defined in custom section of the configuration file (see below).
-* Sell an owned token by creating a the sell order associated to a price, that will have to be accepted by a specified buyer.
+* Sell one or more owned s, by creating a sell order associated to a price, that will have to be accepted by a specified buyer.
-* Cancel the token selling process, i.e. the token owner can revert the sell order.
+* Cancel the token selling process, i.e. the creator of a sell order can delete it.
 * Accept a token sell order, with a payment by the specified buyer to the previous token owner.
-This transaction makes the buyer the new owner of the token.
+This transaction makes the buyer the new owner of all the tokens contained in the sell order (is not poossible to acccept partially a sell order).

 **Supported platforms**